- My Account

 - Born: December 30, 1978 — Brantford, Canada

-Jordan Szoke’s career started as the youngest roadracer to earn his professional license, at the age of 15.
-Jordan showcased his raw talent consistently landing him on the podium.
-Shattering track records and earning championships gained him some deserved notoriety.
-Winning his very first National Championship at the age of 16, only two short seasons after entering competition, it was clear that this was exactly what Jordan was born to do.
+Jordan Szoke’s career started as the youngest road racer to earn his professional license at the age of 15.
+Jordan quickly showcased his raw talent, consistently landing him on the podium.
+Only two short seasons after entering competition, Szoke won his very first National Championship at the age of 16, and it was made perfectly clear that this was exactly what he was born to do.

-Throughout his evolution Jordan has won over 20 National championships in his 20 year career.
-Jordan changed the record books in 2010 when he earned both Superbike and Sportbike championships for 5 years consecutively.
+Throughout his 20-year career as a professional racer, Jordan has won over 20 National Championships, and back in 2010 he rewrote the record books when he earned both Superbike and Sportbike championships for 5 years consecutively.
 Jordan also holds the record for the most Superbike Championships in Canadian History with 10 in total.
-His seventh title in 2010 and his tenth title in 2015 was achieved with an unprecedented perfect season.
+His seventh title in 2010 and his tenth title in 2015 were both achieved with unprecedented perfect seasons.

 - Number: 31